 Duration: 6 hours.

 Dubrovnik is at the heart of the Dalmatian region in southern Croatia.
-This tour focuses on regional cuisine, starting in Dubrovnik then stopping off at the idyllic locations of Orašac, Ston, and Mali Ston.
+This tour focuses on regional cuisine, starting in Dubrovnik and then stopping off at the idyllic locations of Orašac, Ston, and Mali Ston.
 You’ll get to enjoy baked goods with cherries in the walled city of Ston and oysters and other seafood in Mali Ston.
 Olive oil, cheese and wine are all sampled.
-I took this tour on my first trip to Croatia and it was a wonderful way to experience the region.
-Note, this tour starts in Dubrovnik but doesn’t include food stops or samples in Dubrovnik.
+I took this tour on my first trip to Croatia, and it was a wonderful way to experience the region.
+Note that this tour starts in Dubrovnik but doesn’t include food stops or samples in Dubrovnik.

 Konavle Valley: Half-Day Tour with Wine Tasting